napcs/node-livereload/README.md

 # API Options

+The `createServer()` method accepts two arguments.

-The `createServer()` method supports a few basic options, passed as a JavaScript object:
+The first are some configuration options, passed as a JavaScript object:

 * `https` is an optional object of options to be passed to [https.createServer](http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener) (if not provided, `http.createServer` is used instead)
 * `port` is the listening port.
 It defaults to `35729` which is what the LiveReload extensions use currently.